 If you need to challenge or defend a Will in a capacity dispute, speak with one of our wills and estates lawyers in Cairns today.

 These disputes arise when someone puts pressure on the Will maker to write their Will in a certain way, and not in a way that reflects their true intentions.

 If it can be demonstrated that a Will maker was subjected to undue influence at the time they made their Will, the Will can be set aside.

 It can be very challenging to establish that undue influence has occurred.
 Early action in undue influence disputes is critical to ensure that all available evidence is obtained before it’s lost or destroyed.

 Cairns Wills and Estate Lawyers can help you investigate and get the right evidence to support your claim.
 Call us today.

 An executor dispute arises when the executor of an estate acts inappropriately in the administration of the estate.
 This can include:

 If you are the beneficiary of an estate and feel that the executor has acted inappropriately, you have the right to get the executor removed, and/or to seek compensation from the executor if you have suffered any loss as a result of their conduct.

 Executor disputes can usually be resolved without the need to go to court if they are dealt with early.

-For expert local advice and assistance, contact Cairns Wills and Estate Lawyers.
+For expert local advice and assistance, contact Cairns Wills and Estate Lawyers today.